ml-struct-bio/cryodrgn/docs/pages/large_datasets.md

-# Dealing with large datasets
+# cryoDRGN preprocess for large datasets

-Large datasets that do not fit into memory can be trained with the `--lazy` flag, which loads images on-the-fly instead of all at once at the beginning of training.
+CryoDRGN by default loads the entire dataset into memory for fast data access during training.
+However, large cryo-EM datasets can easily exceed the amount of memory available on standard workstations.
+For these datasets that do not fit into memory, `cryodrgn train_vae` can be run with the additional `--lazy` flag, which loads images on-the-fly instead of all at once at the beginning of training.
 This can, however, be very slow due to the filesystem access pattern for on-the-fly image loading, especially if the data is not located on a SSD drive.

-To reduce the memory requirement of loading the whole dataset, cryoDRGN contains a new tool `cryodrgn preprocess` that performs some of the image preprocessing done at the beginning of training.
+To reduce the memory requirement of loading the whole dataset, as of version 0.3.3, cryoDRGN contains a tool `cryodrgn preprocess` that performs some of the image preprocessing done at the beginning of training.
 Separating out image preprocessing significantly reduces the memory requirement of `cryodrgn train_vae`, potentially leading to major training speedups ⚡ ⚡ ⚡ .

-The new workflow replaces `cryodrgn downsample` with `cryodrgn preprocess`:
+The new workflow replaces `cryodrgn downsample` with `cryodrgn preprocess` in the standard cryoDRGN workflow.
+Note that a new preprocessed particle stack will be created:

 ```bash
 # Replace `cryodrgn downsample` with `cryodrgn preprocess`